life-itself/second-renaissance/content/ecosystem/cohere/profiles/Academy_for_Systems_Change.md

   - Education & Training
 size: 1-3
 ---
-##

-"The Academy for Systems Change is a nonprofit organization focused on advancing the field of awareness-based systemic change in order to accelerate ecological, social, and economic well-being."
+> "The Academy for Systems Change is a nonprofit organization focused on advancing the field of awareness-based systemic change in order to accelerate ecological, social, and economic well-being."

-## Key People

 ## Theory of Change